 - Keep Your Windshield Clean: Regular cleaning can help you spot chips and cracks early.
 Keeping your windshield free of dirt and debris can also prevent damage.

 - Protect the Glass: Use a windshield cover during extreme weather conditions like hail or freezing temperatures to prevent damage.
+If you live in an area prone to harsh weather, it’s wise to invest in comprehensive car insurance to safeguard against potential issues like windshield cracks or more severe damage to your vehicle.

 A damaged windshield can seem like a minor inconvenience, but if left unchecked, it can lead to bigger safety concerns.
 Whether you’re filing an insurance claim or seeking a professional repair, taking quick action is key to protecting yourself and your vehicle.